 Along with these changes also come benefits for visitors.

 The Buffalo Lighthouse’s newly expanded site features a gatekeeper.
 After you sign in, the gatekeepers offer a preview of the experience: you may walk the 1,500 foot path out to the lighthouse, as well as enjoy a small visitor’s center.
 Along the walkway, there is plenty of new interpretive signage, as well as nautical and lighthouse-related artifacts, including a bottle light from one of the breakwaters, a 1930s bell buoy, some anchors, and a working 1933 fog bell which visitors of all ages are invited to ring.

 In the visitor center, videos include those on how lighthouse lenses work, and a virtual climb of the tower for those who might not be able to physically make it up the 50 stone steps and three ship’s ladders (another 17 rungs).
 If you do want to take the climb, volunteers are there to guide you up.
 They’re also trained in site history, and eager to chat and answer any questions you might have.

-For those who use Android or iPhone, there is a free Buffalo Lighthouse app for use while at the site.
+For those who use an iPhone, there is a free Buffalo Lighthouse app for use while at the site.
 Said Vogel, “The app is easy to use and very informative; it has 15 tour stops with imagery and brief site history.
 It even talks about the sea wall, which is the last surviving piece of the Buffalo harbor, going back to the 1820s.”

 There’s free parking on Fuhrman Blvd. at the Outer Harbor, or park on the city side and take the Queen City Bike Ferry from Canalside.
 It’s $1 and you don’t have to have a bike to ride the 600 feet across the way.